louisliuwei/FPGA-Design-Flow-using-Vivado/lab5.md

 4. Read the *Identify and Recommend Missing Timing Constraints* screen of the wizard to understand what the wizard does and click **Next**.

-5. Specify the frequency of the object “clk_pin” to be **125 MHz,** notice the Period, Rise At and Fall At are automatically populated.
+5. Specify the frequency of the object *clk_pin* to be **125 MHz,** notice the Period, Rise At and Fall At are automatically populated.
 Also notice the Tcl command that can be previewed at the bottom of the wizard.
 Click **Next** to proceed.

    <p align="center">
    <img src ="./images/lab5/Fig15.png">